Liga Undercrown Maduro Robusto: Impressive smoke from an underwhelming cigar

 Having corrected the first tunneling issue I poured myself a glass of Honduran rum and sat back to enjoy the rest of the cigar.
 The rum was a beautiful tipple to pair with the Liga Undercrown as it brought out some really rich liquorice notes out.
 The smoke continued to be voluminous and hypnotic but once again I was plagued with tunneling issues.
 Once again I corrected the burn issue and carried on through to the final third.

 I have to be honest and say that by this stage of the cigar I was beginning to loose interest in the cigar and the conversation was much more stimulating.
 I did note that the flavour did change one final time to one of a pine bonfire, but other than that the Liga Undercrown was rather lack lustre.
 That being said, I did smoke it right to the nub, but this was more through habit than true enjoyment.
+Perhaps this is a cigar that I need to revisit some time.

 Did you know my website is entirely self-funded?
 I currently do this as a labour of love and am not sponsored by or affiliated to any of the cigar brands or retailers featured in my content.
 If you enjoy what you read here, please consider contributing to my next cigar review or article by donating an amount through my Buy Me a Coffee page.
 Thank you so much for your support x